SeanTAllen/wiki.seantallen.com/content/notes/windows-terminal-panes.md

 date: 2019-11-27T00:00:25-04:00
 draft: false
 tags: [Windows Terminal]
-description: "Keyboard shortcuts for working with Windows Terminal"
+description: "Keyboard shortcuts for working with Windows Terminal."
 ---
 As far as I know, these are currently only listed in a [blog post](https://devblogs.microsoft.com/commandline/windows-terminal-preview-v0-7-release/).